chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_napari.md

 ```

 After installing these two plugins, you should be able open tomograms from the data portal in both the MRC and OME-zarr formats.
-The simplest way to open local files and folders in napari is to drag and drop them from a file explorer onto napari's main canvas.
+The simplest way to open local files and folders in napari is to drag and drop them onto napari's main canvas.
 Alternatively, access napari's file menu and click on *Open File(s)* or *Open Folder* items to select local files and folders.

 ## Display a tomogram from the portal

 Instead of opening files manually in napari, you can write Python to automate this process.
-The following code finds all tomograms with a particular annotator and minimum tomogram size,
+The following code finds all tomograms with a particular annotator and minimum tomogram size
-and opens the first one in napari.
+using the Python client and opens the first one in napari.

 :::attention
-This example depends on installing the plugins mentioned above.
+This example depends on installing the napari-ome-zarr plugin mentioned above.
 :::

 ```python